Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

+One popular approach to DA is the use of a Domain Adversarial Neural Network (DANN) originally proposed by Ganin and Lempitsky \cite{ganin2015unsupervised}.
+Intuitively, this approach attempts to align the source and target domains by learning feature representations of both which are indiscernible by a domain discriminator trained to distinguish between the two distributions.
+Informally speaking, this seems like a sensible approach to DA.
+By accomplishing this \textit{domain alignment}, the neural network should still be adept at the learned task when it is evaluated on the target domain at test-time.
+While DANN was originally proposed for DA, the adoption of this reasoning has motivated adaptations of this approach for DG \cite{matsuura2019domain, albuquerque2019adversarial, li2018deep_conditional, li2018domain_mmd}.
+In fact, very early works in DG \cite{muandet2013domain} are similarly motivated by the goal of domain-agnostic feature representations.

+Still, it is worth noting that the original proposal of DANN \cite{ganin2015unsupervised} was motivated by theory.
+In particular, Ganin and Lempitsky base their algorithm on the target-error bound given by Ben-David et al. \cite{ben2007analysis, ben2010theory}.
+Under appropriate assumptions, interpretation of the bound suggests domain alignment as achieved through DANN should improve performance on the target distribution, but importantly, it motivates alignment between the source and target.
+Counter to this, DANN variants for DG generally align multiple source domains because no access to target data is permitted.
+This shortcoming gives rise to the question of primary interest to this paper: \begin{quote} \textit{Is there a justification for source alignment using DANN in DG?} \end{quote}

+Specifically, we are concerned with a target-error bound similar to those provided by Ben-David et al. \cite{ben2010theory}.
+To answer this question, we appeal to a recent theoretical proposal by Albuquerque et al. \cite{albuquerque2019adversarial} which uses a reference object (i.e., the set of mixture distributions of the sources) to derive a target-error bound in the domain generalization setting.
+Building on this framework, we provide answers to two important considerations: \begin{enumerate} \item What additional reference objects (besides sets of mixture distributions) satisfy the primary condition used to derive target-error bounds in DG? \item How does the target-error bound behave as a \textit{dynamic} quantity during the training process? \end{enumerate} Ultimately, answering these two questions allows us to formulate a novel extension of the Domain Adversarial Neural Network.
+We validate experimentally that this extension improves performance and otherwise agrees with our theoretical expectations.

 In this section, we cover the necessary background on Domain Adversarial Neural Networks (DANN).
-We first present the original bound on target-error in the case of unsupervised DA \citep{ben2007analysis, ben2010theory} which motivates the DANN algorithm proposed by \citet{ganin2015unsupervised}.
-Following this, we outline the key differences of a DANN variant proposed by \citet{matsuura2019domain}.
+We first present the original bound on target-error in the case of unsupervised DA \cite{ben2007analysis, ben2010theory} which motivates the DANN algorithm proposed by Ganin and Lempitsky~\cite{ganin2015unsupervised}.
+Following this, we outline the key differences introduced by a DANN variant proposed by Matsuura and Harada~\cite{matsuura2019domain}.
 Although this variant achieves state-of-the-art (DANN) performance in DG, we point out the main concerns we have regarding the justification of this approach.